 The information in this guide is not tax advice and is not a complete guide to completing your tax return.
-You should refer to the Individual tax return instructions 2021, which is available from the ATO.
-Download it from the ATO (https://www.ato.gov.au/Individuals/Tax-return/2021/) and the online instructions for the 2021 supplementary section (https://www.ato.gov.au/Individuals/Tax-return/2021/Supplementary-tax-return/).
+You should refer to the Individual tax return instructions 2025, which is available from the ATO.
+Instructions to complete your tax return and supporting schedules are available from the ATO:

+- Individual tax return

+- Supplementary section

+- Trust Income Schedule